 On the one hand, items are desperately needed.
 But on the other, carriage costs are high and a considerable distance is involved, via public transport, which also brings a cost, to transport the goods back to be distributed.
 Additionally, the Foundation, being Malawi registered, is trying to be as self-sufficient as it can be in its own country.
 Purchasing items in Malawi helps to provide revenue and jobs in the country.

 The Foundation started with the donation of Bibles.
 The gift of a Bible to a person who has little or nothing at all, but who has a very strong and abiding faith, is a beacon of light.
 There have been so many Bibles collected and sent to the Foundation – many new; some very precious and with significance for the donor; some clearly well read.
 Inevitably, the giving of any Bible has brought tears to the eyes of the person to whom it has been given.
 Donations will allow more Bibles in the Malawian languages to be purchased.

 Monetary donations are what will help the most, will be most cost-effective, and will help the Foundation to grow so that it can continue to spread the message of hope.

 We will continue to have fundraising events and drives for specific items.

 Some more urgently needed goods will continue to be sent by air.
-However, the Bananabox Trust in Dundee is a charity which also does very good work in Northern Malawi and it has started sending out containers – our second shipment is awaiting the next container.
+However, the Bananabox Trust in Dundee is a charity which also does very good work in Northern Malawi and has started sending out containers.
 They have an excellent manifest system and we have tweaked our in-house system to dovetail in.
 This is necessary so that we know exactly how many boxes Levison has to arrange transport – and people – for and is the reason why boxes will only be sent via the Bananabox Trust by Mary and Sarah.